1. Home

 We are reader supported and may earn a commission when you buy through links on our site.
 Read Disclosure

-In the U.S., Crunchyroll is a go-to spot for anime fans.
+In the U.S., Crunchyroll is the go-to spot for anime fans.
 It offers everything from classic series to brand-new releases, plus extras like OVAs, Asian dramas, and even mobile games through its Game Vault.
 It’s also popular globally, with tons of users accessing it daily, including many who connect from outside the US using VPNs to get around regional blocks.

-Editor's Pick July 2025
+Editor's Pick September 2025

 Crunchyroll Not Working

-Why Is Crunchyroll Down?
+Is Crunchyroll Down?
+Why It Happens

-• Improper VPN settings
+• Incorrect or conflicting VPN settings

-• Bad DNS servers
+• Problems with DNS servers

-1. Troubleshoot your Internet connection
+1. Troubleshoot your internet connection

 2. Log out of other devices